-While there are approximately 2,500 ICRC professionals today, during the entire interwar period and beyond, the ICRC was under-staffed.
+While there are approximately 2,500 ICRC professionals today, during the entire interwar period and beyond, the ICRC was understaffed.
 Only a dozen salaried staff worked for the organization during the First World War, whereas others were volunteers.
 All came from the Genevan middle class.
 During the early 1920s, the staff in the field numbered 110 individuals, including delegates, deputy-delegates, and technical staff.
-Two-thirds of them were situated in Germany and the Baltic states, mainly working on the repatriation of prisoners of war – Russians and men from the former Habsburg Empire – that their respective governments could not pay or could not organize the repatriation for.
-A few delegates operated in Bucharest, Budapest, Istanbul, Vienna, and Warsaw, and five delegates operated outside of Europe in Tiflis, Vladivostok, and Washington, D.C.
+Two thirds of them were situated in Germany and the Baltic states, mainly working on the repatriation of prisoners of war – Russians and men from the former Habsburg Empire – that their respective governments could not pay or could not organize the repatriation for.
+A few delegates operated in Bucharest, Budapest, Istanbul, Vienna, and Warsaw, and five delegates operated outside of Europe in Tiflis, Vladivostok, and Washington, DC.
 These select individuals were “where things happened”: they knew what the needs were and who the other players were in the same area.
 By informing the organization of developments in the field through detailed reports and, inter alia, photographs and movies, delegates contributed to shaping and orienting the ICRC’s agenda.
-After 1923, as the major post-war relief emergencies were addressed, the meagre financial resources of the ICRC prevented it from engaging in medium-scale rehabilitation or state-building activities.
+After 1923, as the major postwar relief emergencies were addressed, the meager financial resources of the ICRC prevented it from engaging in medium-scale rehabilitation or state-building activities.
 Over the course of the following years, the ICRC would focus on the international negotiations that ended with the approval of the Genevan Convention for Prisoners of War in 1929.

 The Propaganda Commission

 The challenges presented by the silences and gaps in the archives of the ICRC force historians to take a creative approach to the question of the visual culture of the organization.
 From the sparse primary sources available on the topic, it is clear that the organization did not develop a comprehensive visual strategy and its decision-making process was informal, fragmented, and extemporary.
-In sum, it developed from post-war circumstances.
+In sum, it developed from postwar circumstances.
 The organization’s precarious financial status, the necessity of re-acquiring the legitimacy that had been lost due to the inter-Red Cross fights, and the increasing number of humanitarian organizations acting transnationally were the elements that triggered the ICRC’s visual turn.

 The ICRC’s humanitarian policy attempted to position the organization nationally and internationally.
 In December 1919, its Propaganda Commission was established.
 It worked closely with French-speaking local Red Cross sections and authorities and also with the Swiss Red Cross and federal authorities in Berne.
 The Propaganda Commission was composed of some of the members of the organization’s Committee – its central decision-making body.
 Due to the extension and articulation of propaganda activities, in the spring of 1922 the ICRC appointed Julien Lascaze as what we would today call a “communication officer.”
 French, trained in law and social sciences, and hired through informal channels (as was the case for everybody working for the ICRC), Lascaze further met the expectations of the ICRC by being a Christian.